 As a Buyer

 “The number-one thing, when people have problems, is because the buyer didn’t shop the horse,” Parker said.
 “They didn’t make the calls prior to sale day.
 I’m all for phone bids if you’re doing your homework, but that is why we do not broadcast this sale.
-It will NEVER* be on the internet, because I want you in Billings, Montana, at the preview.
 I want you to know what you’re going to buy.
 You call somebody, they say he’s good in the box and strong across the line, but you watch him go and you see that’s not good enough by your definition.
 To the guy who’s selling him, that’s good enough, but to you, he’s moving around in the box, and that’s not good enough.
 But if you’re there, there might be somebody who sent a horse in and says nothing really great about him in the ad, and then you see him and he’s the bomb.”